Henry-ai443/Henry-ai443/README.md

 - ♟️ Studying chess daily to become a **Grandmaster**
 - 📘 Mastering **Data Structures & Algorithms**
 - 📡 Exploring Docker, APIs, and cloud infrastructure (AWS/GCP)
+-ForumX **is a Django-powered discussion platform designed for students to collaborate, learn, and share ideas.
+Users can create virtual rooms around academic topics, invite peers to join, and contribute to meaningful conversations.
+Whether it's group study, project brainstorming, or topic revision, this platform helps students stay connected and engaged.**
 ---

 ## 🎯 Goals